 O2 = Outlet of heated/cooled medium at temperature T4 – Where T4 is greater than T2

-Heat exchanger flanges may be to “TEMA” standards or to other special designs based on service conditions
+Heat exchanger flanges may be to “TEMA” standards or other unique designs based on service conditions.

 The inlet and outlet connections are typically specified as standard ASME B16.5 pipe flanges.

-Unlike smaller ASME standard pipe flange connections, the body flanges on a large heat exchanger react much differently to the differential pressures and temperatures that are inherent in a typical application.
-Due to the relative mass of material and temperature/pressure fluctuations, designers and users should recognize the additional variables this introduces in respect to load retention and sealability.
-Increased efficiency and reliability can be realized by choosing gasket technologies that are designed to perform specifically in this environment.
-Proper bolting materials, lubrication, tightening procedures and the use of a controlled tightening method also contribute to long term reliability.
-Contact your Patriot Bolt Representative or Patriot Bolt Engineering for additional information regarding best practices and materials for achieving leak free heat exchangers.
+Unlike smaller ASME standard pipe flange connections, the body flanges on a large heat exchanger react much differently to the differential pressures and temperatures inherent in a typical application.
+Due to the relative mass of material and temperature/pressure fluctuations, designers and users should recognize the additional variables this introduces with respect to load retention and sealability.
+Increased efficiency and reliability can be realized by choosing gasket technologies designed to perform specifically in this environment.
+Proper bolting materials, lubrication, tightening procedures, and a controlled tightening method also contribute to long-term reliability.
+Contact your Patriot Bolt Representative or Patriot Bolt Engineering for additional information regarding best practices and materials for achieving leak-free heat exchangers.